puppetlabs/clj-i18n/README.md

 from [GNU gettext](https://www.gnu.org/software/gettext/) which you will have to install manually.

-If you are using brew on OSX, run `brew install gettext`.
-Occasionally gettext will not be symlinked.
-This can be remedied by running `brew link --force`
+If you are using Homebrew on OSX, run `brew install gettext`.
+OSX provides the BSD gettext library by default and because of that the Homebrew formula for `gettext` is keg-only. keg-only formulas are not symlinked.
+This can be remedied by running `brew link gettext --force`.

 On Red Hat-based operating systems, including Fedora, install gettext via `yum install gettext`